Why aim for sustainable roads in emerging markets?

 Pipelines of sustainable roads technology solutions are important

 Currently, many of the efforts to reduce greenhouse gas emissions (GHG) in the transport sector rely on existing InfraTech solutions such as renewables technology and zero emissions vehicles.
 Over time, these infrastructure technologies have continued to become more widespread and affordable.
 Ongoing investment in breakthrough technologies will enable the transition to net zero, including solutions that are not yet available on the market.
-IEA estimates that half of GHG reductions by 2050 will be from technology that is still under development or in the demonstration phase, and for the heavy industry and long-distance transport subsectors, there is an even larger development gap.
+IEA estimates that almost 35% of the cumulative CO2 emissions reductions projected for 2070 will come from technologies that are currently at the prototype or demonstration phase, and will not become available at scale without further investment into R&D and commercial demonstrations.

 Maintaining a pipeline of sustainable roads technologies that are in development, being trialled, or ready to be deployed will be critical in delivering on global climate targets and the SDGs.
 However, building out such a pipeline will require further investment, and support for InfraTech solution providers to overcome challenges such as scalability and replicability.
 This is why we’ve launched our Call for Submissions for sustainable road solutions.
 Want to stay up to date on our progress?
 Sign up to our newsletter for updates to your inbox.